LelsersLasers/Notes/History/Notes.md

 Abraham Lincoln was a self-taught lawyer who served as an Illinois congress member.
 In my debates with him (Lincoln-Douglas Debates), he emphasized human equality and economic opportunity for all.
+He believed that the nation could not long survive as half slave and half free.

 #### William Seward

 William Seward was an opponent of the spread of slavery and a US Senator from New York.
+He believed that slavery was condemned by a higher law.

 ### 6 - Talking Points